Coefficient of restitution: As a property of paired objects

 The COR is a property of a pair of objects in a collision, not a single object.
 If a given object collides with two different objects, each collision has its own COR.
-When a single object is described as having a given coefficient of restitution, as if it were an intrinsic property without reference to a second object, some assumptions have been made – for example that the collision is with another identical object, or with perfectly rigid wall.
+When a single object is described as having a given coefficient of restitution, as if it were an intrinsic property without reference to a second object, some assumptions have been made – for example that the collision is with another identical object, or with a perfectly rigid wall.

 Treated as a constant

 In a basic analysis of collisions, e is generally treated as a dimensionless constant, independent of the mass and relative velocities of the two objects, with the collision being treated as effectively instantaneous.
 An example often used for teaching is the collision of two idealised billiard balls.
-Real world interactions may be more complicated, for example where the internal structure of the objects needs to be taken into account, or where there are more complex effects happening during the time between initial contact and final separation.
+Real world interactions may be more complicated; for example, where the internal structure of the objects needs to be taken into account, or where there are more complex effects happening during the time between initial contact and final separation.